Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Provides function to create, read, write, and work with 'iCalendar' files (which typically have '.ics' or '.ical' extensions), and the scheduling data, calendars and timelines of people, organisations and other entities that they represent. 'iCalendar' is an open standard for exchanging calendar and scheduling information between users and computers, described at < https://icalendar.org/>.

-simodels — by Robin Lovelace, 8 months ago
+simodels — by Robin Lovelace, a year ago

 Flexible Framework for Developing Spatial Interaction Models